damato-design/blog/src/posts/choose-wisely.md

 Links (`<a/>` elements) are meant to be individual tab stops _always_.
 This means that if the link is meant to be navigational and sends the user to a new page, the user should be able to go to this element using just the `Tab` key.

-For buttons (`<button/>` elements), this isn't the case when prepared as a group.
+For buttons (`<button/>` elements), this isn't the case when prepared as a proper group of related controls.
 The group is expected to be a single tab stop.
 Once within the tab stop, a roving tabindex pattern is used to traverse the controls.

 This is a good place to introduce the tab user interface pattern which commonly is treated to look like manilla folder tabs.
 If the tab interface you prepare expects each tab to be a navigational link that can be revisited using the browser's URL bar, this means that each tab is an individual tab stop; as link behavior is expected.
 On the other hand, if each tab is meant to execute a command, thereby keeping the user on the same page, then the entire tab group is one tab stop with roving tabindex navigation.
 In this way the tab pattern can either act as a navigational menu (using links), or a button group (using buttons).
 The main decision goes back to the links versus buttons debate to decide which experience to use.